Aerial bombing of cities: Other conflicts

+Weapons

+Weapons such as the USAF's B-36 intercontinental heavy bomber was "designed to bomb its targets from altitudes so high that its strikes would only be accurate enough for 'mass area bombing of urban areas.'"

 International law

-A memorial for victims of aerial bombing in Karlsruhe, Germany.

-The cenotaph at the Hiroshima Peace Memorial Park.

 Air warfare, theoretically, must comply with laws and customs of war, including international humanitarian law by protecting the victims of the conflict and refraining from attacks on protected persons.

-These restraints on aerial warfare are covered by the general laws of war, because unlike war on land and at sea – which are specifically covered by rules such as the 1907 Hague Convention and Protocol I additional to the Geneva Conventions, which contain pertinent restrictions, prohibitions and guidelines – there are no treaties specific to aerial warfare.
+These restraints on aerial warfare are covered by the general laws of war, because unlike war on land and at sea—which are specifically covered by rules such as the 1907 Hague Convention and Additional Protocol I to the Geneva Conventions, which contain pertinent restrictions, prohibitions and guidelines—there are no treaties specific to aerial warfare.

-To be legal, aerial operations must comply with the principles of humanitarian law: military necessity, distinction, and proportionality: An attack or action must be intended to help in the defeat of the enemy; it must be an attack on a legitimate military objective, and the harm caused to protected civilians or civilian property must be proportional and not excessive in relation to the concrete and direct military advantage anticipated.
+To be legal, aerial operations must comply with the principles of humanitarian law: distinction, military necessity, and proportionality: An attack or action must be intended to help in the defeat of the enemy; it must be an attack on a legitimate military objective, and the harm caused to protected civilians or civilian property must be proportionate and not excessive in relation to the concrete and direct military advantage anticipated.